Trial of Joan of Arc: Interrogation

-In a letter dated 20 February 1431 and sent to the assessors and others summoning them to appear the morning of the following day for the first public interrogation session of Joan, Pierre Cauchon cited the grant of jurisdiction within the city of Rouen by the chapter of the cathedral of Rouen for the purpose of conducting the trial against Joan.
+In a letter dated 20 February 1431 sent to the assessors and others summoning them to appear the morning of the following day for the first public interrogation session of Joan, Pierre Cauchon cited the grant of jurisdiction within the city of Rouen by the chapter of the cathedral of Rouen for the purpose of conducting the trial against Joan.
 Without such a grant, he would have been unable to conduct the hearings as he was not in his native diocese.
 He also stated that Joan was "vehemently suspected of heresy" and that "rumors of her acts and sayings wounding our faith had notoriously spread."
 This was the basis for the diffamatio, a necessary requirement for bringing charges against a suspect.
 He also alluded to the expected absence of the Vice-Inquisitor for Rouen, Jean Le Maistre, whose presence was required by canon law in order to validate the proceedings.
-One witness in the rehabilitation trial, which was held over 20 years later, stated that Lemaitre had to be threatened to ensure his attendance at the trial.
+One witness in the rehabilitation trial, which was held over 20 years later, stated that Le Maistre had to be threatened to ensure his attendance at the trial.
 The inquisitor at the rehabilitation trial later declared these points to be violations of the Church's rules.

 In response to the summons of Bishop Cauchon on this same date, priest and bailiff Jean Massieu reported that Joan had agreed to appear in court, but she requested that ecclesiastics of the French side be summoned equal in number to those of the English party (as required by the Church's rules), and she asked that she should be allowed to hear Mass.
-In response, promoter (prosecutor) Jean d'Estivet forbade Joan to attend the divine offices, citing "especially the impropriety of the garments to which she clung" according to the Trial transcript (Barrett translation).
+In response, promoter (prosecutor) Jean d'Estivet forbade Joan to attend, citing "especially the impropriety of the garments to which she clung" according to the Trial transcript (Barrett translation).
 Her soldier's clothing increasingly became an issue as the trial progressed and the tribunal failed to find other grounds for a conviction.